 The old Meeting-House was built in 1885 and is located between the Rosegarden and University neighborhoods at 1041 Morse St., San Jose CA. We use the meeting house upon times of clergy visitation or when our lay-reader, Br.
 Charles Bartlett, convenes public prayer.

 We're also willing to schedule long-distance visits with inquiring, or otherwise desirous, people.
-South Bay householders are ideal since they belong to our abode, but if you live anywhere in Northern California, or the Far West, we'd be happy to arrange a meeting-- helping others with possible lay-mission.
+South Bay householders are ideal since they belong to our abode, but if you live anywhere in Northern California, or the Far West, we'd be happy to arrange a meeting-- helping others with possible lay-mission (Anglican or not).
 Free books and tracts are also available.
-Mr. Bartlett can be further contacted by email: email@example.com well as through social icons on this site.
+Mr. Bartlett can be further contacted by email: firstname.lastname@example.org well as through social media links at this site.

 Upcoming dates for 2019: